smarlowucf/azurectl/doc/man/azurectl::compute::vm.md

 * maximum number of data disks to attach
 * size of main memory in MB

-## __regions__

-List all Azure regions which are accessible via the supplied account subscription, and support virtual machines.

 # OPTIONS

 ## __--cloud-service-name=name__

 Name of the cloud service to put the virtual machine in.
 If the cloud service does not exist it will be created.

+## __--custom-data=base64_string__

+A base64 encoded raw stream.
+The information is available from the walinux agent in the running virtual machine.

+## __--fingerprint=thumbprint__

+Thumbprint of an already existing certificate in the cloud service used for ssh public key authentication.
+You can find the thumbprint below the CERTIFICATES tab in the CLOUD SERVICES section on the Microsoft Azure management portal.

 ## __--image-name=image__

 name of the VHD disk image to create the virtual machine instance from.
 In order to obtain a list of available images call: __azurectl compute image list__

-## __--custom-data=base64_string__

-A base64 encoded raw stream.
-The information is available from the walinux agent in the running virtual machine.

 ## __--instance-name=name__

 Name of the virtual machine instance. if no name is given the instance name is the same as the cloud service name.

 ## __--instance-type=type__

 The virtual machine type in terms of storage space, memory size, etc. By default this is set to __Small__ which is the least powerful machine one can get.
-For more information which types are provided by Microsoft call: __azurectl compute vm types__
+For more information which types are provided by Microsoft call:
+__azurectl compute vm types__

 ## __--label=label__

 Custom label for the virtual machine instance.

-## --reserved-ip-name=reserved-ip-name__

-Name of a reserved IP address to apply as a public IP of this cloud service and the public IP of this instance.

 ## __--password=password__

 Password for the user to login.
 If no password is specified SSH password based login will be disabled too.

+## --reserved-ip-name=reserved-ip-name__

+Name of a reserved IP address to apply as a public IP of this cloud service and the public IP of this instance.

+## __--ssh-port=port__

+External SSH port.
+Defaults to standard ssh port: 22

 ## __--ssh-private-key-file=file__

 Path to ssh private key from which a PEM certificate will be created and uploaded to the cloud service.
 The fingerprint of the certificate is placed as metadata for the walinux agent which allows it to create the authorized ssh public keys and place it to the authorized_keys file for public key authentication.
 Each instance will be provided with such an instance certificate.

-## __--fingerprint=thumbprint__

-Thumbprint of an already existing certificate in the cloud service used for ssh public key authentication.
-You can find the thumbprint below the CERTIFICATES tab in the CLOUD SERVICES section on the Microsoft Azure management console.

-## __--ssh-port=port__

-External SSH port.
-Defaults to standard ssh port: 22

 ## __--user=user__